SandroMiguel/public-chat/README.md

 - Sending messages;
 - Receiving messages.

+## Tool box
+To implement this chat we will use several tools that complement each other.
+Some of these tools have been installed with XAMPP, allowing you to easily install a web server on your local machine.

 ## License
 _Public chat_ is freely distributable under the terms of the [MIT license](https://github.com/SandroMiguel/public-chat/blob/master/LICENSE).